 After removal, air samples are compared to initial samples to confirm reduced mold levels.
 Surface testing then verifies that cleaned areas are truly mold-free.
 If elevated levels persist, further cleaning may be necessary.

-Why Is Mold Removal Important?
+Why Is Mold Remediation Important?

 Preventing structural damage to property